pierre-rouleau/pel/README.rst

   The PDF files have lots of hyperlinks to other PEL PDF files, Emacs manual documentation, external packages and articles.

+  - All of these PDF files have a large number of hyperlinks to Emacs manual, Emacs Wiki, external package home on Github, MELPA and the other PDF that contain relevant information.
+If your browser is configured to display PDF files online (like Firefox does by default) you can easily browse the PDF files by accessing the raw version of these files on GitHub.
+See the `raw version of the PEL Key Maps PDF`_ as a starting point.

 **Credits**

 PEL would not exist without the great software available for Emacs listed in the